Table of contents

 The EPE accounts are also produced by the Office for National Statistics (ONS) and have a separate Quality and Methodology Information (QMI) report.
 Estimates from the EPE Survey are used in the EPE accounts.
 They form part of the environmental accounts, which are defined within the United Nations (UN) System of Environmental-Economic Accounting (SEEA) (PDF, 2.6MB).
 The SEEA is the internationally agreed standard for concepts, definitions, classifications, accounting rules and tables for producing accounts on the environment and its relationship with the economy.
 The SEEA uses concepts, definitions and classifications consistent with the UN System of National Accounts; this enables comparisons of the results of the environmental-economic accounts with the aggregates of the national accounts.

-A range of EPE statistics is published and available to download from our UK Environmental Accounts publications and accompanying datasets, including:
+A range of EPE statistics is published and available to download from our UK Environmental Accounts releases, including:

-Environmental protection expenditure by industry, which presents estimates from the EPE Survey
+Environmental Protection Expenditure Survey estimates: by industry and activity, which presents estimates from the EPE Survey

 Environmental protection expenditure by general government (both central and local government)